 B.J.Hum. students spend half of their degree taking the same Journalism courses as Bachelor of Journalism (B.J.) students.
-They receive a professional training in writing and reporting, professional ethics and media law, and learn the skills appropriate to newspaper, radio, television, and new media journalism.
+They receive professional training in writing and reporting, professional ethics and media law, and learn the skills appropriate to newspaper, radio, television, and new media journalism.

 B.J.Hum. students spend the other half of their degree taking the same courses in the Great Books as Bachelor of Humanities (B.Hum.) students.
-This gives them an in-depth training in political science, literature, philosophy, history, classics, art history, music, and religion, so that they can bring to their journalistic career a great depth of analysis and breadth of context.
+This gives them in-depth training in political science, literature, philosophy, history, classics, art history, music, and religion so that they can bring to their journalistic career a great depth of analysis and breadth of context.

 |Year One||Year Two||Year Three||Year Four|

-|Core — Myth and Symbol||Core — Reason and Revelation||Core — Culture and Imagination||Core — Politics, Modernity & the Common Good|
+|Core — Foundational Myths and Histories||Core — Reason and Revelation||Core — Culture and Imagination||Core — Politics, Modernity & the Common Good|

-|Greek & Roman Literature||Origin of Judaism, Christianity & Islam||European Literature||Modern Intellectual History & Modern Science|
+|Greek & Roman Literature||Origin of Judaism, Christianity, & Islam||European Literature, and History of Art or History of Music||Modern Intellectual History or Modern Science|

 One Degree — Two Academic Homes

 B.J.Hum. students are full members of two communities, the School of Journalism and Communication and the College of the Humanities.
-On the Journalism side, this means that they are eligible for the internships and professional development offered by the School and have full use fo their technical resources.
+On the Journalism side, this means that they are eligible for the internships and professional development offered by the School and have full use of their technical resources.
 On the Humanities side, this means that they are part of the small community of friends and scholars, with its own lecture hall, discussion room, and common room, and have access to the vibrant and intimate student life and extensive cultural program of the Bachelor of Humanities program.

-How to Apply to the B.J.-Hum.
+How to Apply to the Bachelor of Journalism and Humanities.

 Do I apply to the B.J., the B.Hum., or the B.J.-Hum?